Neville-28/Millennium-Falcon-Wireless/README.md

 Be sure that module's pointy end is lined up with the edge of the board.
 Otherwise the device will not work.

 ## Progress
 When we first to test whether the device can send data.
 The test goes well.
-However, when we try to send actual data to another arduino.
+However, when we try to send sample data to another arduino.
 We wil always receive some strange symbols.

+After we figure out the problems,we turn into the next stage.
+WE will use buttom to control the speed.
+What I will do is to send the data read from the program and send to another arduino.

+*digitalRead(pinMode)

+and

+*digitalWrite(data)